Domaine Du Saut au Loup

 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

 At the time of Philippe, his predecessor, the estate's surface area was 30 hectares.
 It is now 18 hectares in production on 23 plots spread over the commune of Faye d'Anjou.
-Indeed, Pascal decided to select and keep only the best plots and got rid of the less interesting ones.
-As a result, he was given the opportunity to design a....Lire plus Learn more
+Indeed,.....Lire plus Learn more

 At the time of Philippe, his predecessor, the estate's surface area was 30 hectares.
 It is now 18 hectares in production on 23 plots spread over the commune of Faye d'Anjou.
 Indeed, Pascal decided to select and keep only the best plots and got rid of the less interesting ones.
 As a result, he had the opportunity to focus his efforts on making wines of superior quality.
 Each year, Pascal replaces half a hectare of old vines (nearly 45 years old), which are reaching the end of their life to constantly renew the quality of his vineyard.
 The fragmentation of the plots is a definite advantage in the face of climatic hazards, because their characteristics differ according to the location of the commune (near the forest for example, where rainfall is the lowest).
 Other characteristics of the Chenin plots (grape variety used to produce the slopes of the Layon) on the estate: a terroir study carried out in 2001 by INRA and GDDV revealed the following characteristics: The Christmas plot: (2.24 ha) is an old quarry with a silty sandy soil on 20 cm in places and a very shaly subsoil nearby.
 As a result, the soil rests well and warms up quickly, allowing the grapes to ripen early on southwest facing slopes.
 The plot of old vines: (2 ha) is planted with vines aged 50 to 60 years on sandy silty soil up to 60 cm deep with schist otherite in the subsoil.
 This deeper soil induces a later maturation in the season and allows the production of more complex and very typical aromas of old chenin selections.